 Tell students that they will get to learn more about who has something in common with them by playing the game Step Into the Circle.
-Tell them that you'll name a characteristic that may or may not describe them.
-If it describes them, they will stand up in their screen and wave to others who are standing, as if they're in the middle of a circle.
+Tell them that you'll name a characteristic that may describe them.
+If it does, they will stand up in their screen and wave to others who are standing.
 Those standing can wave or say hi to each other until you say "Step back."
 Explain that everyone will have a turn to "step in."
 Begin by saying, "Step into the circle if you're the teacher."
 Stand up and wave to students, then say "Step back" and take a step back.

-Name several categories that may describe your fifth graders:
+Name several categories that may describe your fourth graders:

-- Step into the circle if you have a pet - Step into the circle if you rode a bike to school - Step into the circle if you have a sibling - Step into the circle if you have traveled out of the state - Step into the circle if you are 10 years old
+- Step into the circle if you have a pet - Step into the circle if you play a sport - Step into the circle if you have a family member at this school - Step into the circle if you are 9 years old